Skipjack shad

-The skipjack herring (Alosa chrysochloris) is a North American, migratory, fresh- and brackish water fish species in the herring family Clupeidae.
+The skipjack herring (Alosa chrysochloris) is a North American, migratory, fresh- and brackish water fish species in the herring family Alosidae.
 The name skipjack shad comes from the fact that it is commonly seen leaping out of the water while feeding.
 Other common names include blue herring, golden shad, river shad, Tennessee tarpon, and McKinley shad.
 The skipjack shad is restricted to the Gulf of Mexico drainage basins.
 Skipjack are found in clear to moderately turbid water in areas with flow.
 Because they are a migratory species, dams often impede their reproduction.
 Records suggest that this species was much more abundant in the Upper Mississippi River basin before it was impounded.
-Currently, skipjack is most abundant in the Upper Mississippi River below the mouth of the Ohio River.
-They are known as an "early-run" species as they migrate to spawn in the early spring.
+Currently, skipjack is most abundant in the upper Mississippi River below the mouth of the Ohio River.
+They are known as an "early-run" species, as they migrate to spawn in the early spring.

 Distribution

 Currently skipjack herring are restricted to the Gulf of Mexico and its drainage, in the United States.
 The Gulf of Mexico drainage includes the Mobile River basin, the ACF basin (Apalachicola/Chattahoochee/Flint River), the Mississippi basin, and the Rio Grande basin.
 Records indicate that this species was more abundant in the upper Mississippi River before it was impounded, and currently skipjack herring are most abundant in the upper Mississippi River below the mouth of the Ohio River.
 In recent years, human modifications to the middle Missouri River have made conditions more favorable for skipjack shad and their distribution has expanded upstream to the Nebraska-South Dakota border.
 Skipjack herring were historically found in the northern upper Mississippi River and the St. Croix River; however, there have only been four records of skipjack shad in Wisconsin waters since the 1950s.
 Because this fish is a migratory species, dams have diminished its distribution.
 It cannot continue to migrate northward over dams; therefore it is rare to see a skipjack in the upper reaches of the Gulf of Mexico drainages.